What is Candida?

 1. Eliminate foods that feed Candida

 Candida’s main food supply is sugar and all forms of it, such as lactose contained in dairy products, honey, glucose, fructose, and sugar substitutes, i.e. Nutrasweet, aspartame, saccharin.
 Eliminating sugar is the most important part of the Candida Program.
 All fruit, except lemons, are also very high in sugar and should be extremely limited during the initial stages of the program, along with some vegetables that are very high in sugar, such as sweet potatoes, parsnips, and beets.
-Sugar also contained is most processed foods such as smoked luncheon meats, ketchup, cereal, and yogurt making it important to read labels carefully.
+Sugar is also contained in most processed foods such as smoked luncheon meats, ketchup, cereal, and yogurt, making it important to read labels carefully.
 Following is a partial list of the names for sugar and sweeteners.

 Names for Sugar and Sweeteners

-Aspartame, carob powder, corn starch, crystalline carbohydrate dextrin, dextrose, disaccharides, galactose, glucose, levulose, malts of any kind, maltitol, maltodextrin, maltose (malt sugar), mannitol, mannitol, mono-saccharides, sucrose, Nutrasweet, polydextrose, polysaccharides, ribose, saccharin, sorghum, suamiel, succanat, xylitol.
+Aspartame, carob powder, corn starch, crystalline carbohydrate dextrin, dextrose, disaccharides, galactose, glucose, levulose, malts of any kind, maltitol, maltodextrin, maltose (malt sugar), mannitol, mono-saccharides, sucrose, Nutrasweet, polydextrose, polysaccharides, ribose, saccharin, sorghum, suamiel, succanat, xylitol.

 It has been known for many years that sugar greatly depresses the immune system.
 In the 1970s, Linus Pauling knew that white blood cells needed a high dose of vitamin C. That was when he came up with his theory that high doses of vitamin C were needed to combat the common cold.
-But vitamin C and glucose have similar chemical structures and they compete for one another upon entering the cells.
+But vitamin C and glucose have similar chemical structures and they compete with one another upon entering the cells.
 If there is more glucose around less vitamin C will be allowed into the cell, and interestingly taking vitamin C also helps curb sugar cravings.